 - Until then, cruise ships are required to dock at Port Cape Town as first port of call based on a Directive from Minister of Home Affairs (Immigration Act 13 of 2011).

 - South Africa's cruising season is October through April.

 City Tours and Shore Excursions

-- Table Mountain: enjoy great view of Cape Town from 1076 m above the sea level.
+- Table Mountain: provides great views of Cape Town from 1076 m above sea level.
 You can use a cable car or the Platteklip Gorge.

 - Kirstenbosch Botanical Gardens: discover the stunning beauty of the flora in the Western Cape.